5.1 Noise separation

 a roof above a non-habitable space, such as a roof space

 The following design performance levels are given for the control of sound through separating walls and separating floors.
-The levels have been developed from research covering sound and perceived sound in dwellings.
-They have been identified as levels, based on normal domestic activities that have been shown to produce few noise complaints.
+Although not specifically covering non-domestic buildings, the levels have been developed from research covering sound and perceived sound in dwellings.
+They have been identified as levels based on normal domestic activities that have been shown to produce few noise complaints.

 However experience shows that the performance of a construction is dependent upon: